 On top of that, the old historical capital of Vietnam, Hue, is located a 2-hour drive away from Da Nang.

-My suggestion is that you visit Da Nang to see which area suits you the most.
-Da Nang is still relatively small and you’ll have no problems getting around in the city, no matter on which side you decide to buy property.
+First, my suggestion is always that you visit Da Nang to see which area suits you the most.
+With that said, Da Nang is still relatively small and you have no problems getting around in the city, no matter on which side you stay.

-Here, you can find property that is centrally located and luxury condos just nearby the river.
-At the same time, you’ll reach the beaches on the Eastern side with a 10-minute drive, as these are only 2 kilometers away.
+Here, you can find real estate that is centrally located and luxury condos just nearby the river.
+You can reach the beaches on the Eastern side with a 10-minute drive, as these are only 2 kilometers away.

 The Eastern side is located on the right-hand side of the river, offering beautiful beaches and sceneries of the ocean.
 This is the place where people can find large beach houses and experience a more relaxed atmosphere.